ember-engines/ember-engines/README.md

 ## Important Note about Compatibility and Stability

-This addon should be considered experimental.
-But engines are production ready and many of the APIs are fully stable.
+Ember engines are production ready.
+All APIs described in the RFC are implemented and can be considered stable.

 The [master branch of this addon](https://github.com/ember-engines/ember-engines) is being developed against the master branch of Ember and Ember-CLI, and should